reillymedia/sevenslegal/themes/netlify-basic/content/blog/kesha-and-dr.luke-battle-injunction-in-court.md

 +++
-categories = "Criminal Law"
-date = 2022-11-13T18:30:00Z
-pfd_file = ""
-summary = "Last week, New York judge Justice Shirley Werner Kornreich denied Kesha’s movement for a court injunction that would have allowed her to record music without producer Dr. Luke, a man Kesha alleges abused her for many years.
-The denial of the court injunction (and order issued by a court that forces a defendant to stop " tags = ["Blog", "White Collar Crime"] title = "Kesha and Dr. Luke Battle Injunction in Court" url = "/criminal law/kesha-dr-luke-battle-court/"
+title = "Kesha and Dr. Luke Battle Injunction in Court" categories = ["Blog", "Criminal Law", "White Collar Crime"] date = 2022-11-13T18:30:00Z pfd_file = "" summary = "Last week, New York judge Justice Shirley Werner Kornreich denied Kesha’s movement for a court injunction that would have allowed her to record music without producer Dr. Luke, a man Kesha alleges abused her for many years.
+The denial of the court injunction (and order issued by a court that forces a defendant to stop " tags = ["court injunction", "Dr. Luke", "Justice Shirley Werner Kornreich", "Kesha", "Kesha Rose Sebert"] url = "/criminal-attorney/kesha-dr-luke-battle-court/"

 +++
 Last week, New York judge Justice Shirley Werner Kornreich denied Kesha’s movement for a court injunction that would have allowed her to record music without producer [Dr. Luke](https://www.sevenslegal.com/), a man Kesha alleges abused her for many years.